standardnguyen/5052/Pitches/De-Anonymize Prediction Markets.md

 > where there is moral hazard where someone can easily do something to make the prediction worse or make an event happen

 like this is potential issue with pretty much any commodity future and stock, which is why we just... ban people from trading anonymously

+yeah sticking a name to the bets makes complete sense, banning onion futures doesn't